mtorpey/wooden-ships/3-advanced.md

 ### B. Wind Effects

 1. Wind Direction: Same effect as in the Basic Game.

 2. Wind Velocity: The Wind Effects Table reflects the effects of different wind velocities upon various size ships.
 The Table compares the wind velocities to the class number of ship.
-Each class number is divided into a additional four columns; A, B, C, and D representing the four attitudes to wind.
-To determine the effect of wind velocity on ship, cross index the velocity to the ship class number and wind attitude.
-The result then subtracted from the ship's movement allowance which becomes the new movement allowance for that turn.
+Each class number is divided into an additional four columns; A, B, C, and D representing the four attitudes to wind.
+To determine the effect of wind velocity on a ship, cross index the velocity to the ship class number and wind attitude.
+The result is then subtracted from the ship's movement allowance which becomes the new movement allowance for that turn.
 No allowance can be reduced to less than zero.
-    (Example: A ship of 74 guns sailing with battle sails in attitude to a wind of gale force, has movement allowance of 2.
-Cross-indexing the class 2 B column with the gale row in th Wind Effects Table, a result of -1 is found.
+    (Example: A ship of 74 guns sailing with battle sails in B attitude to a wind of gale force, has a movement allowance of 2.
+Cross-indexing the class 2 B column with the gale row in the Wind Effects Table, a result of --1 is found.
 Subtracting 1 from its movement allowance of 2, the ship has a readjusted allowance of 1 for this turn).
 Although placed in the Advanced Game for convenience, this may be used as an Optional rule if desired.

 IV.
 Unfouling Phase
 -------------------